 We know churches may need help identifying how they can make disciples in their community, region and the world.
-Doug Williams and John Barnett work with pastors and church leaders to help them develop an “Acts 1:8” strategy that reflects the gifts and personality of their specific church.
+Doug Williams and Job Juarez work with pastors and church leaders to help them develop an “Acts 1:8” strategy that reflects the gifts and personality of their specific church.

-Click the map to enlarge.
 Read more about mission strategies and training opportunities below.
+Click map to enlarge.

 Acts 1:8 Missions Strategy

 Ensure that your congregation has a missions strategy that reaches your “Jerusalem, Judea, Samaria, and ends of the earth.”
 This often looks like having local, statewide, national, and international missions projects.
-Contact Doug Williams email@example.com or John Barnett firstname.lastname@example.org (see map above to find your consultant) to learn more about developing or evaluating your church’s Acts 1:8.
+Contact Doug Williams (email@example.com) or Job Juarez (firstname.lastname@example.org) to learn more about developing or evaluating your church’s Acts 1:8.

 International Team Leader Training